 Dangers of Xanax Abuse

 As a medication, Xanax poses little risk when prescription guidelines are followed; however, abuse of this benzodiazepine often leads to serious health concerns.
 Having a high potential for abuse, Xanax stimulates the brain’s GABA receptors which are responsible for producing a sense of calm.
 After prolonged or excessive use, the brain becomes dependent on the substance to continue GABA functioning.
-As stated by the American Addiction Centers, trying to end an addiction to benzodiazepines may induce seizures.
-Abrupt Xanax cessation may produce seizure disorders in an individual, which can be extremely dangerous.
+Because of this dependence, seizures and other serious withdrawal symptoms may occur with abrupt Xanax discontinuance.

 In addition to the risk of developing seizure disorders, prolonged Xanax use has also been linked to the premature development of dementia.
 According to a study conducted by Harvard Medical School, the risk of developing dementia increased by 32 percent for people who had used benzodiazepine medications like Xanax for 3-6 months and by an alarming 84 percent in those who used it longer than six months.